guilherme-ac-fernandes/guilherme-ac-fernandes/README.md

     <br>
     <li>📝 I'm in love with back-end and I’m currently learning Node.js and Typescript.</li>
     <br>
-    <li>⭐️ Fun fact about me: I'm a nintendo lover, compulsive reader (when I have time) and also I'm always trying to take some cool pictures.</li>
+    <li>⭐️ Fun fact about me: I'm a nintendo lover, compulsive reader (when I have time) and also I'm always trying to take cool pictures.</li>
     <br>
     <li>
       You can also reach me at